 It is easy to celebrate our recent Supreme Court victories.
-Their last two terms has been kind to the gay rights movement.
-It is obvious that there is some work yet to be done, and there always will be, but are we at risk of losing our hard fought victories by becoming “sue happy?”
+Their last two terms have been kind to the gay rights movement.
+It is obvious that there is some work yet to be done, and there always will be, but are we at risk of losing our hard-fought victories by becoming “sue happy?”

 A recent case decided by an appellate court in Colorado raised just such an issue.
 The court decided that publicly owned companies are not protected by religious exemptions.
 This is a perfect example of what I mean with the term “sue happy.”
 Since when does, “We reserve the right to refuse service to anyone,” equate to, “We are gay and because you do not accept us we’re going to sue you?”
 Doesn’t this send the wrong message?
 Sure, there are some real jerks out there, but is suing them really the answer to something bigger?

 However, the recent controversy over county clerks not issuing a same-sex marriage license, claiming religious exemptions is a bit different.
 These are elected officials who are expected and required to carry out their duties.
 There is only one place we can go to acquire marriage licenses, and holding elected county officials accountable by filing suits is a legitimate response, but suing someone because they won’t decorate our wedding cake isn’t.
 How would the queer community feel if they were not allowed to refuse service to anyone?
 I am certain that those who are homophobes do not do business with queers, they choose to do business elsewhere.
 We are in danger of polarizing society by forcing the issue instead of just letting it play out.